David L. Goldfein: Candidate for Chairman of the Joint Chiefs of Staff

 Goldfein was a candidate to replace General Joseph Dunford as Chairman of the Joint Chiefs of Staff in 2019.
 He was favored for the appointment by both Dunford and Secretary of Defense Jim Mattis.
 President Donald Trump, who was feuding with Mattis, nominated General Mark Milley instead.
 Goldfein did not express any rancor over not being selected, stating that the president had "the absolute right and responsibility to pick the principal military adviser that he wants."

 Post-retirement

 Three and a half months after retiring, Goldfein joined the investment firm Blackstone.
 He also began serving as a Senior Fellow at the Johns Hopkins Applied Physics Laboratory in March 2021.
-In March 2023, Goldfein joined Shield Capital's National Security Advisory Board, alongside LTG (ret) H.R.
-McMaster, Letitia 'Tish' Long, ADM (ret) James Stavridis and The Honorable Sean Stackley.
+In March 2023, Goldfein joined Shield Capital's National Security Advisory Board, alongside H. R. McMaster, Letitia Long, James G. Stavridis and Sean Stackley.

+Goldfein chairs the board of Google Public Sector, focused on applying Google solutions to government.
+He also chairs the board of Draken International LLC, a company focused on increasing the combat readiness of US and allied/partner forces.
+He chairs the National Board of Governors of the USO, the premier service organization that supports military troops and families both deployed and at home.
+Goldfein is a Distinguished Visiting Fellow at the Hoover Institute at Stanford alongside former SecDEF Jim Mattis and Adm (ret) Jim Ellis.
+He also serves as an advisor for Anduril.
+Goldfein was selected as a Distinguished Graduate of the USAF Academy in 2022.